Mubashir24241/Blog-Website/README.md

 ### Blog Display Page

-- Display individual blog posts with content, images, and videos.
+- Display individual blog posts with content, images.
 - Apply SEO metadata (meta title, description) in the `<head>` section using Next.js `<Head>`.
-- Optional: Display related posts or tags.
+- Optional: You can display related posts or tags.

 ### Responsiveness